Zeus0809/rock-paper-scissors/README.md

 The Pause button overlaps with the bottom header boundary.
 Make the header thicker to account for the button height.

 ## Prompt 11:
+Different object types spawn at different rates.
+Is that something caused by FPS fluctuations, or can you change it to be a uniform process?

+## Prompt 12:
+As the code stands right now, is every object type getting spawned at the same time?
+Meaning, for each spawning event, are scissors, paper and rock appearing all at once?
+That's how it should be.
+And they all should follow the same spawning interval between instances.